The Fugitive (1947 film): Production

-John Ford was helped by Mexican director Emilio Fernández who served as an associate producer of the film.
-He introduced Ford to Dolores del Río, Pedro Armendáriz and cinematographer Gabriel Figueroa (all people Fernández previously worked with).
-About Figueroa's work Ford said: "It had a lot of damn good photography – with those black and white shadows, [...]
+John Ford was helped by Mexican director Emilio Fernández, who served as an associate producer of the film.
+He introduced Ford to Dolores del Río, Pedro Armendáriz and cinematographer Gabriel Figueroa (all people Fernández had previously worked with).
+About Figueroa's work, Ford said: "It had a lot of damn good photography –- with those black and white shadows, [...]
 We had a good cameraman, Gabriel Figueroa, and we'd wait for the light – instead of the way it is nowadays, where regardless of the light, you shoot."

 Reception

 Tag Gallagher has written an extended discussion of the film in his book, John Ford: The Man and His Films (1986).
 He summarizes The Fugitive and its place in Ford's career as follows: "once in Mexico, Ford jettisoned most of the script and, giving leave to his fancy, made a highly abstract art film.
 The Fugitive lost considerable money, caused a rift between [writer Dudley] Nichols and Ford, and has posed problems even for Ford's most devoted followers.
 Only the director himself consistently defended it.
 'I just enjoy looking at it.'
 'To me, it was perfect.'
 And in terms of composition, lighting and editing, The Fugitive may be among the most enjoyable pictures."

-Bret Wood has written, "Ford is best remembered today for his boisterous adventure films, such as The Quiet Man (1952), The Searchers (1956) or She Wore a Yellow Ribbon (1949); and for his crusty, unpretentious demeanor, often denying the existence of thematic subtext in his work and refusing to discuss his artistic intentions as a director.
+Bret Wood has written: "Ford is best remembered today for his boisterous adventure films, such as The Quiet Man (1952), The Searchers (1956) or She Wore a Yellow Ribbon (1949); and for his crusty, unpretentious demeanor, often denying the existence of thematic subtext in his work and refusing to discuss his artistic intentions as a director.
 But The Fugitive belongs to an earlier, lesser known faction of his work, self-consciously 'arty' films that demonstrated his interests in German expressionism, English literature and religious ideology.
 Films such as The Informer (1935), The Prisoner of Shark Island (1936) or The Long Voyage Home (1940), remind us that beneath Ford's growling machismo were a sophisticated mind and a brilliant visual sense, even though Ford was later to deny both gifts ('I make Westerns' is how he typically summarized his career).
 The Fugitive is perhaps Ford's last great 'art film', a high-minded show of faith, a lovingly crafted paean to his own Catholicism."